TheGeekOnSkates/breakaway-basic/notes.md

 * Variables with parens being arrays
 * POKE X Y character (right now it takes 4 lines to do this - put CHARACTER at position X, Y)
 * PEEK(X, Y) - get character at that position.
 On the other hand, what if I made the memory stack bigger?
 Then we could do not only screen "RAM" but also color "RAM" and use the rest for storing data.
 Might be nice to have an extra 64K (or 128K or whatever) just for extra data.
-* POKE X Y character (right now it takes 4 lines to do this - put CHARACTER at position X, Y)
-* PEEK(X, Y) - get character at that position.
-On the other hand, what if I made the memory stack bigger?
-Then we could do not only screen "RAM" but also color "RAM" and use the rest for storing data.
-Might be nice to have an extra 64K (or 128K or whatever) just for extra data.

-## Pipe dreams for 2.0

-* Sound (link SDL2 on Linux)
-* Porting to DOS - not sure how sound would work, but everything else is diable
-* Porting to Windows - by the time 1.0 is super-polished and super-fun, I would like to be able to use it for scripting at work. :)

 ------------------------------------------------------------------------------------------------------------